Under the Korean Commercial Code (KCC), the following types of legal entities are recognised in Korea:

 Taxable income is based on the accounting profits, and adjustments are made for tax purposes, as required by the Korean Corporate Income Tax Law.

 The Special Tax Treatment Control Law provides various tax incentives to stimulate R&D activities.
 Tax credits are available for qualifying R&D expenditures used in the development of research and manpower.
-In addition, until the end of 2021, a 50% corporate income tax credit is provided for income resulting from the transfer of patents and eligible technology by SMEs.
+In addition, until the end of 2021, a 50% CIT credit is provided for income resulting from the transfer of patents and eligible technology by SMEs.
 A 10% tax credit (up to the value of acquired technology) is also provided to qualifying domestic companies merging or acquiring technology innovative SMEs.

 Interest expense deductions are subject to the following limitations:

 Consolidation is available for a domestic parent company and its directly or indirectly owned domestic subsidiaries.
-A taxpayer may elect the consolidated tax filing regime upon approval from the tax authorities, but such election cannot be revoked for five years.
+A taxpayer may elect the consolidated tax filing regime upon approval from the tax authority, but such election cannot be revoked for five years.

 Customs duties are generally imposed on imported goods.
 Importation means the delivery of goods into Korea to be consumed or used in Korea.